ruchabhange/argocd-module/README.md

 ```
 </details>

-## 11-Using Bitnami sealed secrets for storing secrets on git repos securely
+## 11-ArgoCD with HC Vault and Bitnami sealed secrets

 Argo CD is un-opinionated about how secrets are managed.
 One of the most popular tools to manage gitops secrets is Bitnami Sealed Secrets